schmisteOSU/ezCatalog/README.md

 ## Usage for Your Site

 1. Fork this GitHub repository.
-2. Once the repository is forked, go to **Actions** and enable GitHub Actions for your repository.
-This is security requirement imposed by GitHub on forked repositories that include GitHub Action workflows.
+2. Once the repository is forked, go to your GitHub repository **Actions** and enable GitHub Actions.
+This is a security requirement imposed by GitHub on forked repositories that include GitHub Action workflows.
 3. Initialize GitHub Pages for your fork.
-Go to **Settings > Pages** and select **Source** to be "Deploy from a branch" and **Branch** to be `/root` of the main branch.
+Go to **Settings > Pages (left-hand bar)** and select **Source** to be "Deploy from a branch" and select "main" for **Branch** and then `\root` for the directory.
 4. Construct a filter query to identify your data in the EDI Repository and to be listed in your catalog using one of the following options:
    - **Unique Keyword**  - A unique keyword identifying your research group and published in the metadata of each of your EDI data packages can be used as a filter.
 For example, the research lab of Cayelan Carey publishes data with the keyword "Carey Lab" and the filter query `'&fq=keyword:"Carey Lab"'` returns all their data.
    - **Data Package Identifiers** - A list of data package identifiers in the form _id:scope.identifier_.
 For example, `'&q=id:edi.23+id:edi.101+id:edi.845'`returns the newest versions of data packages: `edi.23`, `edi.101`, and `edi.845`.